ralentina/ralentina.github.io/_publications/2018-03-01-participation-marginality-geoweb.md

 venue: 'Geoforum'
 excerpt: 'This paper contributes to the literature on participation and marginality on the geoweb by exploring the politics of non-mapping on OpenStreetMap (OSM).
 To this end, we reflect on our collaboration with Grassroots Jerusalem (GJ) – a Jerusalem-based Palestinian non-governmental organization (NGO) – and their engagement with OSM...'
 paperurl: '[Post-Print Version](http://ralentina.github.io/files/Carraro-Wissink-2018-Participation-and-Marginality-Geoweb.pdf)'
+citation: Carraro, V. and Wissink, B. (2018) &quot;Participation and marginality on the geoweb: The politics of non-mapping on OpenStreetMap Jerusalem&quot;, Geoforum, vol. 90, pp. 64–73 [Online].
+DOI: 10.1016/j.geoforum.2018.02.001.
 type: peer-reviewed

 ---